Emmys 2020 winners list: See who took home an award - Local News 8

 Emmys 2020 winners list: See who took home an award

-The Primetime Emmy Awards, which honor the best in television, are being presented Sunday
+The Primetime Emmy Awards, which honor the best in television, were presented Sunday.

 Outstanding lead actor in a limited series or TV movie